whitefusionhq/whitefusion.studio/src/index.md

 Heck, let's even throw good ol' PostgreSQL into the mix.

-**Use the right tool for the right job**, starting with a bottom-up (bottoms-up?) minimalist philosophy. _Simplicity is the ultimate sophistication_, as the great DaVinci once said.
+**Use the right tool for the right job**, starting with a bottom-up (bottoms-up?) minimalist philosophy.

+_Simplicity is the ultimate sophistication_, as the great DaVinci once said.
 (Or was it Jobs?)

 {% endrendercontent %}

-{% rendercontent "section" %}
+{% rendercontent "section", alt_invert: true %}

 ## Unfucking the “Modern” Web, One Open Source Project at a Time